 Due to the fact Texas is a comparative negligence state, this could reduce any compensation to which you were entitled.

-Advocates for lane splitting say that lane splitting helps to reduce the number of rear-end accidents.
+Advocates for motorcycle lane splitting say that it helps to reduce the number of rear-end accidents.
 With motorcyclists being 27 times more likely to die on America’s roads, according to the National Highway Traffic Safety Administration (NHTSA), campaigners cite studies revealing a decrease in accidents where lane splitting is permitted.

 On the other hand, opponents say that lane splitting is reckless and increases the chances of an accident.
 This is especially true, they say, when passing different-sized vehicles.

-There are two convincing arguments, but regardless of which side you’re on, lane splitting remains a traffic violation for the time being.
+There are two convincing arguments, but regardless of which side you’re on, motorcycle lane splitting remains a traffic violation in Texas for the time being.
 Just because you see other riders lane splitting doesn’t alter that fact.

 With efforts being made in 2021 to legalize lane splitting, Texas’s road safety laws could be changing.